Coronavirus Covid 19: New Zealand's best and worst prepared DHBs by elderly population and ICU beds

 "We can get away with this, we really can.
 I really believe that people need to do what they're asked to do.
 There's still time.
 It [ICU capacity] will be under pressure but we will not be overwhelmed and the ghastly scenarios we've seen in other countries need not apply here."

-On March 27, director general of health Dr Ashley Bloomfield said the number of people with the disease was expected to start to level off in roughly 10 days, or this week.
+On March 27, director general of health Dr Ashley Bloomfield said the number of people with the disease was expected to start to level off in roughly 10 days, or this coming week.

 Scenario 2: We'll be at the limit of our capacity of 233 ICU beds.